 Lever & Ecker, PLLC March 29, 2016 General

-Lou Coletti, the head of the Building Trades Employers’ Association has reported that the group is working with city officials on a law which would make mandatory alcohol testing a requirement for many work sites.
-The push for this came after an undercover investigation revealed that construction workers from numerous sites were choosing to partake of alcoholic beverages during their lunch break.
+Lou Coletti, the head of the Building Trades Employers’ Association, has reported that the group is working with city officials on a law that would make mandatory alcohol testing a requirement for many work sites.
+The push for this came after an undercover investigation revealed that construction workers from numerous sites were chosen to partake of alcoholic beverages during their lunch break.

 The undercover investigation was performed by ABC-7 Eyewitness News.
 Hidden cameras showed construction

 workers from at least four separate companies knocking back shots and beers, often without eating food.
 They then returned to work, where they used dangerous machinery such as a chainsaw.
 One man was even in charge of supervising the cranes and the materials being lifted at his construction site.